What Are You Telling Yourself?

 • “Today of all days!”

-What we are habitually telling ourselves is a reflection of our inner thoughts.
-Those inner thoughts–as Louise Hay, of HayHouse Publishing would tell us–are creating our future.
-In effect, we’re programming ourselves in much the way that a computer is programmed.
-There’s an age-old phrase in the computing world, familiar to many: Garbage in; garbage out.
-It means that the success of the computer systerm will only be as good as what was programmed into it.
+If any of that dialogue sounds familiar you’re not alone.
+Is that dialogue harmless?
+Hardly, and here’s why.
+What we habitually tell ourselves is a reflection of our inner thoughts.
+Those inner thoughts are creating our future.
+In effect, we’re programming our reality in much the same way that a computer is programmed.
+There’s an well-known phrase in the computing world that states: garbage in; garbage out.
+It means that the success of the computer system will only be as good as what’s programmed into it.
 Humans are no different!

 Dare to dream (and care for one another).